notmuch/notmuch/doc/notmuch-emacs.rst

                . " %-54s ")
               ("tags" . "(%s)")))

-   See also :emacsvar:`notmuch-search-result-format` and :emacsvar:`notmuch-unthreaded-result-format`.
+   See also :el:defcustom:`notmuch-search-result-format` and :el:defcustom:`notmuch-unthreaded-result-format`.

 .. _notmuch-unthreaded: